John Steinbeck: Major works

+Tortilla Flat

+Steinbeck's first commercial success, published in 1935, is an episodic fiction recounting adventures of a loosely attached group of delinquent locals in a shabby coastal district of California.
+Like other books of Steinbeck's, Tortilla Flat was adapted into a feature film.

 In Dubious Battle

-In 1936, Steinbeck published the first of what came to be known as his Dustbowl trilogy, which included Of Mice and Men and The Grapes of Wrath.
+In 1936, Steinbeck published the first of what came to be known as his Dust Bowl trilogy, which included Of Mice and Men and The Grapes of Wrath.
 This first novel tells the story of a fruit pickers' strike in California which is both aided and damaged by the help of "the Party", generally taken to be the Communist Party, although this is never spelled out in the book.

 Of Mice and Men

-Of Mice and Men is a tragedy that was written as a play in 1937.
+Of Mice and Men is a 1937 tragic novel that Steinbeck rewrote as a play that same year.
 The story is about two traveling ranch workers, George and Lennie, trying to earn enough money to buy their own farm/ranch.
 As it is set in 1930s America, it provides an insight into The Great Depression, encompassing themes of racism, loneliness, prejudice against the mentally ill, and the struggle for personal independence.
 Along with The Grapes of Wrath, East of Eden, and The Pearl, Of Mice and Men is one of Steinbeck's best known works.
-It was made into a movie three times, in 1939 starring Burgess Meredith, Lon Chaney Jr., and Betty Field, in 1982 starring Randy Quaid, Robert Blake and Ted Neeley, and in 1992 starring Gary Sinise and John Malkovich.
+It was made into movies three times: in 1939, starring Burgess Meredith, Lon Chaney Jr., and Betty Field; in 1981, starring Randy Quaid, Robert Blake and Ted Neeley; and in 1992, starring Gary Sinise and John Malkovich.

 The Grapes of Wrath

-The Grapes of Wrath is set in the Great Depression and describes a family of sharecroppers, the Joads, who were driven from their land due to the dust storms of the Dust Bowl.
+The Grapes of Wrath was published during the Great Depression and had a contemporary setting, describing a family of sharecroppers, the Joads, who were driven from their land by the dust storms of the Dust Bowl.
 The title is a reference to the Battle Hymn of the Republic.
 Some critics found it too sympathetic to the workers' plight and too critical of capitalism, but it found a large audience of its own.
 It won both the National Book Award and Pulitzer Prize for fiction (novels) and was adapted as a film starring Henry Fonda and Jane Darwell and directed by John Ford.

+Cannery Row

+The 1945 novel tells of a marine biologist in a seedy district dotted with sardine canneries in Monterey, California, who is feted by colorful neighbors in gratitude for his kindness to them.
+Cannery Row and its sequel, Sweet Thursday, were adapted into a movie in 1982.

 East of Eden

-Steinbeck deals with the nature of good and evil in this Salinas Valley saga.
-The story follows two families: the Hamiltons – based on Steinbeck's own maternal ancestry – and the Trasks, reprising stories about the Biblical Adam and his progeny.
+Steinbeck deals with the nature of good and evil in this 1952 Salinas Valley saga.
+The story follows two families: the Hamiltons – based on Steinbeck's own maternal ancestry – and the Trasks, reprising stories about the biblical Adam and his progeny.
+His paternal ancestry is also reflected in the story.
 The book was published in 1952.
 Portions of the novel were made into a 1955 movie directed by Elia Kazan and starring James Dean.